Seattle - Vancouver (142 miles)

-Start our journey via the Trans-Canada Highway.
-Passing through Hope and Merritt, visit the only GMP certified Ginseng factory in Kamloops.
-Stroll through Well's Gray Provincial Park and settle down in Valemount.
+We will start our journey via the Trans-Canada Highway.
+Passing through Hope and Merritt, we will head for the only GMP certified Ginseng factory in Kamloops.
+We will stroll through Well's Gray Provincial Park and settle down in Valemount.

 Hope town is around 150 kilometers away from Vancouver and also is at the southern end of the Fraser Canyon.Perfect place to enjoy the views by fishing, mountain biking and flightseeing.